I'll Be What You're Looking For

 His eyes never leaving hers, he asked, "I can't touch you?"

 She felt the familiar rise of unease with the turn of conversation.
-She tried for indifference, flipping loose curls over one shoulder.
-She told him with a dismissive wave of her hand, "You just have to stop flirting so much, Tai-kun."
+She tried for indifference, flipping loose curls over one shoulder as she told him, "You just have to stop flirting so much, Tai-kun."

 He tilted his head to the side, one hand going to rub at his neck.
 She watched as he absentmindedly looked her up and down.
 "It's not like I do it on purpose."